-A surety company (“the housing loan”) can also be used to replace the borrower in case of default of payment and then turned against him/her.
+A surety company (“le crédit logement”) can also be used to replace the borrower in case of default of payment.
+They will then turn against him/her.

 The bank is then sure of recovering the money, without having to manage litigation.
 This has a cost for the borrower, but it makes it possible to reschedule the debt or sell personally rather than through an auction, as well as saving the registration fees at the mortgage office.

 For more information, we invite you to contact our partner, Carte Financement, specialised broker for residents and non-residents.

 CALL US !
 WE TAKE CARE OF EVERYTHING !